benhxy/notebook/kafka-notes.md

     * Connect Sink can also export data from Kafka to database.
 1. Kafka Streams API
     * Kafka Streams API ships with a simple embedded database, called a state store, built into the API.
+1. Transaction
+    * Messages sent to different topics, within a transaction, will either all be written or none at all.
+    * Messages sent to a single topic, in a transaction, will never be subject to duplicates, even on failure.
+1. Transaction coordinator
+    * 2PC/ lock service for keeping track of a transaction progress.
+Usually Zookeeper.
+1. KSQL
+1. Compacted topic
+    * Similar to SST/LSM-tree based database, a changed/deleted log is appended, and the old logs are deleted when compact happens, and only the latest state is preserved.

 ## Implementation details
 1. How does Kafka manage nodes?
     * Kafka depends on Zookeeper to keep consistent states of nodes.
 1. How is a log encoded and stored in Kafka?
+    * Usually using Avro, but can also use ProtoBuf or JSON.
+    * Usually use a centralized schema registry to manage schema versions and validation.
 1. What files/directories does Kafka uses?
 How to configure?
+1. How does Kafka broker achieve "deliver exactly once"?
+    * There are two possible places for message duplication:
+        * Producer process fails to receive acknowledgment and hence resends.
+        * Consumer process fails to commit offset and hence re-reads.
+    * Solution:
+        * Each producer is given a unique identifier, and each message has a sequence number.
+If broker sees two message with same producer/sequence id, it knows the message is resent.
+        * Consumer only shows the message to application when commit marker arrives.
+Even if the payload/markers are read many times, the payload is presented only once.
+1. How does atomic commit work?
+    * One transaction contains messages to be sent to multiple topics.
+    * First send a begin marker message to all topics.
+    * Second send payload messages.
+    * Third send a commit or abort marker to flush messages.
+    * Consumer client buffers the message until seeing a commit or abort marker.
+Payload message can be seen by application only after commit marker arrives.
+    * The sending process is governed by a transaction coordinator which uses 2PC for accuracy.

 ## Problems to solve
 1. In microservice architecture, services are usually encapsulated with defined interfaces.